 These plugins generally work by injecting translation logic into WhatsApp Web, showing translated text below or beside original messages, or via right-click / context menu “Translate”.

-2.DeepL for WhatsApp Web
+2.DeepL as a Translator for WhatsApp Web

 Typical use: